 The decision to work with a life sciences marketing agency or a consultant depends on factors such as the breadth of services needed, scalability, specialization, flexibility, cost considerations, and the level of collaboration desired.
 Marketing agencies offer comprehensive expertise, scalability, and collaborative efforts with diverse teams, making them suitable for organizations requiring a full range of services.
 Consultants, on the other hand, bring specialized knowledge, customization, and direct engagement, making them a viable option for specific projects or niche expertise.
 Consider your organization’s specific needs, resources, and the scale of your marketing initiatives to determine the best fit for your requirements.

-The biotech industry is an extremely competitive landscape, with an estimated 6,600 companies in the US alone.
+The biotech industry is an extremely competitive landscape, with an estimated 9,022 companies across the various sectors and sub-sectors.

-With so many players vying for attention, it is crucial for emerging biotech companies to have a comprehensive marketing strategy in place that will help them stand out from the crowd as they seek favorability with investors, potential partners, prospective employees, and, of course, the media.
+With so many players vying for attention, it is crucial for biotech companies to have a comprehensive marketing strategy in place that will help them stand out from the crowd as they seek favorability with clients, investors, potential partners, prospective employees, and, of course, the media.

 As a veteran biotech commercial planning and commercial optimization contact once told me: